marekbujko/rgb-binary-clock/README.md

 The hardware setup is minimal: Arduino Nano, 6 RGB LEDs, resistors and a switch.

-The logic uses binary-weighted 6-bit representations for the RGB LEDs and operates on a 12-hour format.

 The project includes basic time output via the serial interface at 9600 baud.

 Pins are easily configurable for additional LEDs in the following arrays: `hourLEDs[]`, `minuteLEDs[]`, `secondLEDs[]` and `loopLEDs[]`.